tempest2023/ConciseMarkDownBlog/src/articles/Blogs/Other/ResumeMarkdown.md

 4. Using Python to develop Data Classes and Models for RESTful APIs under the ideology of Dependency Injection and Object-oriented Programming.

 #### Ant Group, Alibaba
-Software Development Engineer, Mobile Technology
+Software Development Engineer, Alipay Mobile Technology

 07.2020-06.2021